-“Members of the Deaf community will benefit from targeted funding for activities and projects delivered by our partners to directly engage with them, so they can better understand the benefits of the smart meter rollout for them and the country.
+"Members of the Deaf community will benefit from targeted funding for activities and projects delivered by our partners to directly engage them, so they can better understand the benefits of the smart meter rollout for them and the country.

-”We hope that through this funding, we can engage these harder to reach communities in the transformation of Great Britain’s energy sector.”
+"We hope through this funding, we can engage these harder to reach communities in the transformation of Great Britain's energy sector."

-Monica Brown, Head of Charity Advisory and Programmes at Charities Aid Foundation, said:
+Monica Brown, Head of Charity Advisory and programmes at Charities Aid Foundation, said:

-“We have worked with Smart Energy GB over the last two years to deliver this campaign raising the awareness of the general public about the benefits of smart meters.
+"We have worked with Smart Energy GB over the last two years to deliver this campaign raising awareness of the general public about the benefits of smart meters.
 We are pleased to continue working with them on such an important matter.

 "CAF has significant grant making experience and through this fund can distribute grants to charities across the country who in turn work with their local community groups providing them with the knowledge about smart meters.
 Using this knowledge people can make informed decisions about how they want to manage their energy usage in the future.
 We are delighted to be a part of this empowering initiative."